dullroar/ten-steps-to-linux-survival/Step08.md

 This section will cover some "background" techniques that are valuable for system monitoring, problem determination and the like.
-Depending on your role and access levels, some of these commands may not be available to you, or may require `sudo` access.
+Depending on your role and access levels, some of these commands may not be available to you, or may require `sudo` or `root` access.

 ## All Part of the Process{.unnumbered}